 • Handle highly sensitive, urgent issues pertaining to the welfare of animals on short notice with a diverse set of stakeholders

 • Prepare reports, correspondence and case files for investigations and inspections

-• Provide testimony in Court proceedings
+• Provide testimony in court proceedings

 • Deliver education and awareness activities related to animal health and welfare

-• Liaise and consult with a variety of stakeholders on animal welfare issues to identify needs and priorities, assess risks, propose solutions and recommendations for the development of appropriate policy and programs
+• Liaise and consult with a variety of stakeholders on animal welfare issues to identify needs and priorities, assess risks, and propose solutions and recommendations for the development of appropriate policy and programs

 The position will require successful candidates to:

 • pass the Regulatory Compliance Training, Personal Safety Training & Animal Welfare Training Programs (provided on the job)